Fukui Prefectural Dinosaur Museum 福井県立恐竜博物館

 This site is responsible for the majority of dinosaur discoveries in Japan

 Five dinosaurs have been discovered here: the Fukuiraptor kitadaniensis, Fukuisaurus tetoriensis, Fukuititan nipponensis, Koshisaurus katsuyama, and Fukuivenator paradoxus

 Start at the top

-The entrance hall to the museum is on the third floor and includes a special exhibit hall, movie theater, and the Dino Library.
+The entrance to the museum is on the third floor and includes a special exhibit hall and movie theater.

 Come face to face with a T. Rex and see close to 50 dinosaur skeletons

 There are three main exhibitions at the Fukui Prefectural Dinosaur Museum, the largest being Dinosaur World.
-You'll be greeted here by a life-sized animatronic Tyrannosaurus Rex, which guards the skeletons of over 40 dinosaurs.
+You'll be greeted here by 7.2-meter tall Tyrannosaurus Rex robot, which guards the skeletons of over 40 dinosaurs.
 You'll also be able to find the skeletons and fossils of locally discovered dinosaurs including the Fukuiraptor and Fukuisaurus.
-Seven of the skeletons are original specimens.
+Ten of the skeletons are original specimens.

 Get closer to prehistoric Earth